 Itinerary – Subject to Change

-Your vehicle will go through security well in time and will be ready for your arrival.
-The guide will walk to the gangway where you will be coming off of the ship to meet all of you.
-There will be a sign with our company name and your tour title on it.
+Your vehicle will have passed through security in good time and will be ready for you on the quayside as you disembark.
+Your guide will be waiting for you with a sign with our company name and your tour title on it.

 First, you will head to Corfe Castle, which is the furthest location and we will be making our way back closer and closer.

 Corfe Castle (village) is a unique little place which is a perfect example for this area.

 Corfe Castle (the castle) is dominated by the ruins that give it its name.
 There is a small entrance fee to the castle itself if you wish to enter, payable on the day at the kiosk (pay by card or cash).

 You can also have lunch here if you wish, there is a few pubs and a lovely bakery which you can visit.